bebbi/dicom-curate/README.md

   'MediaStorageSOPClassUID', as well as setting the 'TransferSyntaxUID' to 'Explit little Endian', and 'MediaStorageSOPInstanceUID' to the correct SOP instance UID.
 - cleans sequences ('SQ') by recursively applying the de-identification rules to each Dataset in each Item of the Sequence.
 - uses an allow-list approach, by removing everything not defined in PS3.06 or handled in PS3.15E1.1.
+- identifies and removes additional ID attributes by parsing PS3.06 and finding all attributes ending on "ID(s)" and not defined in PS3.15E.
+This ID list is defined in "src/config/dicom/retainAdditionalIds.ts", and a few of them are manually annotated to be retained if the "retain device identifier option" is activated.
 - keeps the 'EncapsulatedDocument' attribute if modality is "DOC", unless overridden
 - keeps the 'VerifyingObserverSequence' if modality is SR, unless overridden
 - allows the users to describe all cleaning configurations in the mappingScripts file